SkyKings-Guild/SkyKings/README.md

     - If you have a guild, you can add a rank to your configuration and all members with that rank will be given a role!

-- Global Market & Server Shops

-    - You can sell items that will be shown in all servers the bot is in!

-    - You can also create a server-specific shop!

 - Hypixel Server Status

     - Server owners can setup the bot to send status updates from [status.hypixel.net](https://status.hypixel.net) to a channel with an optional ping!